FamilySearch/GEDCOM.io/_pages/techfaqs.md

 This avoids the issues with "or", and also allows separate source citations if needed.
 However, it has its own issues:

-* Some applications or reports might only retain the first entry, which may be misleading
+* Some applications or reports might only retain the first entry, which may be misleading.
-* The size of the GEDCOM file increases
+* The size of the GEDCOM file increases.
+* It may imply that there were actually two separate events that were both correct, such as two graduations.

 A `PLAC`.`NOTE` could be used in such a case: